griffinpp/cambio-cli/README.md

 The seed name is optional.
 The seed template at `config/seed.template` will be copied into the `seeds` directory with a timestamp in the filename.

+### Listing seeds

+Show the current status of all seeds with:

+    rz list:s

+This will show a list of all unapplied seeds, followed by all applied seeds, on the default connection (see "specifying connections" below, for more information about connections).

 ### Running seeds

 Run a seed with:

-    rz seed -f <seed filename>
+    rz seed -f <seedName>

-This will run the "up" portion of all seeds, in chronological order, against the default connection (see "specifying connections" below, for more information about connections).
+This will run the specified seed file against the default connection (see "specifying connections" below, for more information about connections).

-Undo, or "run down" the most recent seed with:
+Undo, or "run down" an applied seed with:

-    rz unseed
+    rz unseed -f <seedName>

-While most seeds will not have a "down" portion, as this is generally time consuming to write, and not usually needed, if the most recently run seed has a "down" portion, this will run it against the default connection (see "specifying connections" below, for more information about connections).
+While most seeds will not have a "down" portion, as this is generally time consuming to write, and not usually needed, if the specified seed has a "down" portion, this will run it against the default connection (see "specifying connections" below, for more information about connections).

 ### Tracking seeds